chetnashah/webconcepts/TypeScript.md

 ### Useful tsconfig options

-* strictNullChecks - Usually keep this true to keep all types seperate, If you want a variable to hold null value, you will have to explicitly specify it in type.
+* `strictNullChecks` - Usually keep this true to keep all types seperate, If you want a variable to hold null value, you will have to explicitly specify it in type.

+* `strictPropertyInitialization` - 2.7 onwards available, warns for uninitialized variables.

-* noEmitOnError - If typescript error is found, i.e. compiler reports an error, code is not compiled. i.e. js files are not created.
+* `noEmitOnError` - If typescript error is found, i.e. compiler reports an error, code is not compiled. i.e. js files are not created.

-* sourceMap - setting this to true creates .js.map files along with .js, helping us in debugging ts code as well.
+* `sourceMap` - setting this to true creates .js.map files along with .js, helping us in debugging ts code as well.

-* noImplicityAny - If set to true, will set type of unininitialized variables implicitly to "any".
+* `noImplicityAny` - If set to true, will set type of unininitialized variables implicitly to "any".

 ### What to compile ?